mlswg/mls-architecture/draft-ietf-mls-architecture.md

   4. Downloading KeyPackages for specific clients.
 Typically, KeyPackages are used once and consumed.

-- Additional services may or may not be required,n depending on the application
+- Additional services may or may not be required, depending on the application
   design:

   - In cases where group operations are not encrypted, the DS has the ability to observe and maintain a copy of the public group state.
-In particular, this is useful for either (1) clients that do not have the ability to send the full public state in a Welcome message when inviting a user, or (2) clients that need to recover from losing their state.
-Such public state can contain privacy-sensitive information such as group members' credentials and related public keys; hence services need to carefully evaluate the privacy impact of storing this data on the DS.
+In particular, this is useful for either (1) clients that do not have the ability to send the full public state in a Welcome message when inviting a user or (2) clients that need to recover from losing their state.
+Such public state can contain privacy-sensitive information such as group members' credentials and related public keys; hence, services need to carefully evaluate the privacy impact of storing this data on the DS.
   - If external joiners are allowed, there must be a method for publishing a serialized `GroupInfo` object (with an `external_pub` extension) that